moonlight-mod/moonlight-mod.github.io/src/content/docs/dev/mappings.md

 If you're stuck figuring out what something is, feel free to ask!
 Community members may be able to help make an educated guess.

+## Figuring out what mappings are broken

+Broken export remappings will log to the console.
+Mappings with broken module finds will be inside the `moonlight.moonmap.processors` array.

 ## Embedding into other client mods

 After setting up moonmap and LunAST, call the load function before Webpack initializes: